 In the Target List field, select the Leave Calendar.
 Once a leave request has been approved, the leave dates will be entered in this calendar.

 In the Title field, select Workflow Context, and then Initiator.
 We also want to coerce the Initiator output to appear as the Display Name.
-Click on the orange fx to the right of the Initiator drop down menu.
+Click on the orange fx to the right of the Initiator menu.